Debaditya-Som/Debaditya-Som/README.md

 - 🌱 Learning Machine Learning and DevOps
 - 🎓 Beta Microsoft Learn Students Ambassador
-- 🎓 Cloud Associate at Google Developer Student Clubs AOT
+- 🎓 Ex-Cloud Associate at Google Developer Student Clubs AOT
-- 🎓 GeeksforGeeks Campus Ambassador at Academy Of Technology
+- 🎓 Ex-GeeksforGeeks Campus Ambassador at Academy Of Technology
 - 👯 Looking to collaborate on Projects
 - 💬 Ask me about ..
 Coding & Football
 - 📫 How to reach me: debadityasom04@gmail.com